Skip to content

 type ProtocolHandler = (segments: string[], link: AlapLink, id: string) => boolean;

-:time: and :loc: are filter protocols.
+:time: and :location: are filter protocols.
 They check each link in allLinks and return true or false.

 Generate — an async function that fetches external data and returns new links: